Colon or Rectal Cancer Stage IIIC

-Stage IIIC colorectal cancer; shows a cross-section of the colon/rectum wall and a three-panel inset.
-Each panel shows the layers of the colon/rectum wall: mucosa, submucosa, muscle layers, and serosa.
+Stage IIIC colorectal cancer; drawing shows a cross-section of the colon/rectum and a three-panel inset.
+Each panel shows the layers of the colon/rectum wall: the mucosa, submucosa, muscle layers, and serosa.
 Also shown are a blood vessel and lymph nodes.
-First panel shows cancer in all layers, spreading through the serosa, and in 4 lymph nodes.
-Second panel shows cancer in all layers and in 7 lymph nodes.
-Third panel shows cancer in all layers, spreading through the serosa, in 2 lymph nodes, and spreading to nearby organs.
+The first panel shows cancer in all layers, in 4 lymph nodes, and in the visceral peritoneum.
+The second panel shows cancer in all layers and in 7 lymph nodes.
+The third panel shows cancer in all layers, in 2 lymph nodes, and spreading to nearby organs.

 Anatomy -- Digestive/Gastrointestinal System

 Cancer Types -- Colorectal Cancer